 Who we are

 Sibyls is run by a small committee of the following people: Yvonne Wood (Quaker) is the chair, Pauline Fleck (Anglican) is secretary and Peter Raftery (Anglican) is treasurer.
 Also on the committee are Jenny-Anne Bishop OBE (URC), Philippa Whittaker (Anglican) oversees membership and publicity and Susan Gilchrist manages the website.
-Jenny-Anne Bishop (URC), Debbie Hayton and Elaine Sommers (both Anglican) are committee members.
+Jenny-Anne Bishop (URC) and Debbie Hayton (Anglican) are committee members.

 After informal beginnings and building a membership across the country, we now work within a constitution adopted in 2019.
 It is a decision-making structure ensuring accountability, financial correctness, protection of role holders and members.
 As an Sibyls needs to protect the confidentiality of its members, provisions for dealing with breaches of confidentiality are also needed.
 Members can propose amendments at Annual General Meetings to keep it relevant.

 The financial turnover of the Sibyls is too small to formally register as a charity: however having a constitution which clearly defines its objectives in the required way, enables donations to be eligible for gift aid.